mczhuge/NLSOM/README.md

 ## Limitation
 Please feel free to submit a pull request if you can optimize the identified issues.
 We will promptly incorporate any improvements.

 * To enhance Mindstorm prompt stability.
-Alternatively, a new Mindstorm system can be developed with ot without using LangChain within a few days.
+Alternatively, a new Mindstorm system can be developed with or without using LangChain within a few days.
 * Support targets with multiple inputs.
 * Support displaying 3D output.
 * Add more communities and agents.